 Nonsurgical treatment consists of injecting an enzyme (collagenase) just below the skin where the contracture is located.
 The injection treatment is administered in the office, typically without the need for anesthesia.
 Dupuytren’s tissue, which is rich in collagen, is broken down by the collagenase.
 When you return the following day, numbing medicine is injected into your hand, and the contractures are broken by manipulating the hand.
 You then typically require four to six weeks of post-treatment hand therapy.
 The injections are usually covered by insurance.

 Surgery is done under general anesthesia (you are completely asleep, with a tube in your throat) and typically lasts two hours.
 You usually go home the same day and then require six to eight weeks of hand therapy.
-Your orthopaedic surgeon will discuss with you which option (surgery or enzyme injection) is best for you.
+Your orthopedic surgeon will discuss with you which option (surgery or enzyme injection) is best for you.

 Many people can suffer from various types of nerve compression, including carpal tunnel syndrome (median nerve), cubital tunnel syndrome (ulnar nerve) and radial tunnel syndrome (radial nerve), to name just a few.
 We offer treatment for most every type of nerve compression in the hand and forearm.